sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

   -f ./docker/02-03-packaging-netfx-apps/signup-web/v2/Dockerfile .
 ```

-> All paths in the Dockerfile are relative to the build context.
+> All paths in the Dockerfile are relative to the build context

 ## Check what's in the final image

 The application image has all the content but none of the SDK tools.

-Content from earlier stages only makes it into the final image if it's explicitly copied in.
+Content from earlier stages only makes it to the final image when it's explicitly copied in.

-_Confirm the DLL is there but not the build tools:_
+_Confirm the DLLs are there but not the build tools:_

 ```
 docker container run --rm --entrypoint powershell signup-web:02-02 ls /web-app/bin/SignUp*